jamesfmackenzie/jamesfmackenzie.github.io/about.md

 title: About Me
 ---

-<p style="text-align: center;">Husband, Father, Engineering Lead <a href="https://twitter.com/GoldmanSachs" target="_blank">@GoldmanSachs</a>.
-Passionate about Tech, Programming, Clean Code, Agile, Retro Computing, Video Games, Productivity.</p>
+<p style="text-align: center;">Husband, Father, Coder.
+Polyglot Programmer, Lifelong Learner.
+I've been programming for the last 20+ years and love to take on new coding challenges.</p>

 ![James Mackenzie](/img/about/james-mackenzie.jpg)